cisocrgroup/pocoweb/frontend/public_html/doc.md

 ### Downloading projects

 You can download an archive of a project.
 It is not possible to download archives of packages.
-The pocoweb back-end will then generate a project archive and you will be asked a location to store the archive.
+The PoCoWeb back-end will then generate a project archive and you will be asked a location to store the archive.